-Beyond maintaining an active touring and recording schedule, Larson continues to be a sought after clinician and master class presenter at several high schools and Universities across the Midwest and beyond.
-Appearances include Temple University, Yale, Manhattan School of Music, University of North Texas, Elmhurst College, Roosevelt College, University of Illinois, Univesity of Colorado-Greeley, Northern Illinois University, University of Wisconsin Eau-Claire, Illinois State University, Illinois Wesleyan University, Illinois Central College and Hutchinson Community College, among many others.
-Adam maintains an impressive portfolio of commissioned ensemble writing for school jazz ensembles, having written thirty original works to date.
-Larson is currently a Teaching Artist for Jazz at Lincoln Center’s Jazz For Young People, The New York Pops Ed education programs, and has a diverse private lesson studio of Skype students from the U.S. and abroad.
-Larson has also taught as a substitute at The Manhattan School of Music and New York University.
-Larson currently resides in the Bronx with his beautiful wife, Tierney and son, Jack.
+Beyond maintaining an active touring and recording schedule, Larson continues to be a sought after clinician and master class presenter at several high schools and Universities across the Midwest and beyond, including appearances at HKU Conservatory-Utrecht, University of Iowa, Drake University, University of Northern Iowa, Temple University, Yale, Manhattan School of Music, University of North Texas, Elmhurst College, Roosevelt College, University of Illinois, Northern Illinois University, University of Wisconsin Eau-Claire, Illinois State University, Illinois Wesleyan University, University of Wyoming, and University of Northern Colorado among many others.
+Adam maintains an impressive portfolio of commissioned ensemble writing for school jazz ensembles, having written more than thirty original works to date.
+Adam was recently commissioned by the Illinois Music Educators Association to compose the All-State composition for the 2020 convention.
+Larson is a Teaching Artist for Jazz at Lincoln Center’s Jazz For Young People, The New York Pops Ed education programs, and has a diverse private lesson studio of Skype students from the U.S. and abroad as well as substitute teaching at The Manhattan School of Music and New York University.
+Larson has also served as an adjudicator for the YoungArts organization, as well as director of the YoungArts New York show, held at the Baryshhnikov Arts Center in New York City.
+Larson currently resides in New York with his beautiful wife, Tierney and son, Jack.